Alkyd Paint: The Can of My Dreams

 Behr’s Alkyd Paint has turned out to be everything I hoped.

-We’ve only been together for a week, but I feel really good about where the relationship is going.
+We’ve only been together for a year, but I feel confident about where the relationship is going.

 Dry time is a fraction of oil paint.